godatadriven/godatadriven-blog/content/beeline-hadoop-client.md

 **Solution:**

 There is a keytab-file on the HiveServer2-node initialized with the principle.
-The connection string is using wrong the Kerberos principle for the keytab-file.
-Make sure you provide the correct hive prinicple in the connection url.
+The connection string is using the wrong Kerberos principle for the keytab-file.
+Make sure you provide the correct hive principle in the connection url.